DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Results

 \subsection{Constraints on compressed parameters from the \desidrone\ galaxies}

 We start by presenting the results in terms of the compressed parameters obtained from the ShapeFit compression approach for each of the redshift bins of \cref{tab:Y1data}.
 These results are listed in \cref{tab:SF-results}, both for the Full-Shape fits to the pre-reconstructed \desidrone\ catalogues, and when the \desidrone\ BAO post-reconstructed information is added to each of these redshift bins.
-For the combination of ShapeFit and BAO post-recon results we consider taking a linear combination among these two, $\alpha_i^{\rm SF+BAO} = \alpha_i^{\rm BAO} w_i + \alpha_i^{\rm SF} (1-w_i)$, whereas for the $f\sigma_{s8}$ and $m$ parameters we keep them at their best-fitting ShapeFit result.
-The $w_i$ weight is determined by minimizing the variance of the consensus $\alpha_i$ parameter.
-For the cross-correlation parameters between $\{\alpha_{\rm iso},\,\alpha_{\rm AP}, f\sigma_{s8},\,m\}$ we apply this same methodology to the mocks, and use them to determine the cross-correlation parameters, $r_{ij}$.
-Then the final $\sigma_{ij}$ parameter is computed from the $r_{\rm ij}$ inferred from the mocks, and the diagonal variance elements inferred from the data, $\sigma_{ij}=r_{ij}\sigma_i\sigma_j$.
+For the combination of ShapeFit and BAO post-recon results, we follow the standard ShapeFit type fit on the pre-recon $P_\ell(k,z)$ datavector, adding two extra data-elements: $\alpha_{\rm iso}(z)$ and $\alpha_{\rm AP}(z)$ from the post-recon BAO fit reported in \cite{DESI2024.III.KP4}.\footnote{For the BGS sample, we only add $\alpha_{\rm iso}(z)$, as the $\alpha_{\rm AP}(z)$ is not reported in that case.
+See Ref.~\cite{DESI2024.III.KP4} for more details.} The ShapFit+BAO fits are performed with the proper covariance estimated from the \texttt{EZmocks}, cross-correlating each $P(k_i,z)$ element, with the best-fitting BAO post-recon $\alpha_{\rm iso}$ and $\alpha_{\rm AP}$ parameters obtained for each mock realisation.
+We have performed sanity checks and found that this joint fit returns very consistent results with an {\it a posteriori} combination of the ShapeFit compressed parameters with the BAO post-reconstructed parameters.

 \cref{fig:SF-unblind} displays the results listed in the top sub-panel of \cref{tab:SF-results}, where each colour corresponds to a different redshift-bin.
 For each of these, the error-bar interval represents the 68\%, and the symbol displays the MAP value.
 Filled symbols represent the results of the ShapeFit fit to the pre-reconstructed power spectrum, whereas empty symbols show the BAO post-recontruction fits on $\xi(s)$.
 The red dashed horizontal lines display the fiducial cosmology employed for performing these fits.
 As a general trend, we observe a good consistency between the ShapeFit and BAO results, as already noted in \cref{sec:unblinding}.
 Also, the consistency with the fiducial cosmology choice is good, which validates the choice for this arbitrary cosmology for performing the ShapeFit fits.
 We do observe that the \texttt{LRG2} displays a low value of the isotropic scale parameter, $\aiso$, of about $2-3\sigma$.
 This low value was already reported on the BAO-only analysis in \cite{DESI2024.III.KP4}, and is consistent with a statistical fluctuation.